 Updates on Ettalong Channel dredging program

-About the dredging program
+Current dredging program

-Stage one and two of the emergency dredging program at the ocean end of the Ettalong Channel has been completed with the removal of around 20,000 cubic metres of sand to provide a channel 60 metres wide and 2.5 metres deep.
+NSW Department of Industry and NSW Roads & Maritime Services carried out the emergency dredging, with around 20,000 cubic metres of sand removed, providing a channel 60 metres wide and 2.5 metres deep.